Iowa 529 Plan Basics

 Different states have different state plans with different investment options and different tax benefits.
 They will also have different minimum contribution (and subsequent contribution) requirements and plan fees.
 You are not required to open a 529 plan in your home state.
 Iowa residents can open a 529 plan in any state that accepts out-of-state enrollments.

-The Iowa state treasurer’s office offers two 529 savings plans: College Savings Iowa 529 plan and the IAdvisor Plan.
+The Iowa state treasurer’s office offers two 529 savings plans: ISave 529 plan and the IAdvisor Plan.

-The College Savings Iowa 529 plan is a direct-sold plan that comes with 0.20% fees.
+The ISave 529 plan is a direct-sold plan that comes with 0.20% fees.
 The plan is managed by Ascensus College Savings and The Vanguard Group.
 It features age-based and static portfolios using Vanguard funds.

 The IAdvisor Plan is an advisor-sold plan that comes with 0.99% – 2.48% advisor fees.
 The IAdvisor 529 Plan features age-based, static allocation and single fund options using multiple investment managers.
 As of March 2013, the plan has been managed by Voya Investment Management Co.
 LLC.
 (Prior to that, Upromise Investments served as the program manager.)